Awesome

 - Which version should I use ?: If it is just to test the tool, use the latest build as it is always the best in terms of features and bug fix.
 However keep in mind that events in non stable releases are subject to change.

-Before going further, I have to remind you that there is a distribution agnostic (built with musl) pre-compiled version of kunai available in release page.
-So if you just want to give a try to kunai, you probably don't need to build the project yourself.
+Before proceeding, please note that a distribution-agnostic, pre-compiled version of Kunai is available on the release page.
+If you simply want to try Kunai, you likely don’t need to build the project yourself.

 Requirements